“The bitterness of poor quality remains long after the sweetness of low prices are forgotten.” – Benjamin Franklin

 Like many other children in the 90’s I grew up with the Disney classics.
 My parents took my sisters and I to the cinemas, we collected the movies on VHS, sang the songs (still do too) and I was lucky enough to receive Disney’s Musical Princess doll collection at Christmas.
 Cheers Santa!

 The magic of Disney sowed the seed within me to further seek captivating stories throughout my life.
 Which lead me to have another life changing moment – I found and became a life long fan of Sailor Moon.
 Like Disney, I watched Sailor Moon religiously after school, I collected the dolls, art books and DVDs but Sailor Moon was different to Disney.
-Sailor Moon sparked my curiousity of the Arts and developed my love for illustration and design.
+Sailor Moon sparked my curiousity with the Arts and developed my love for illustration and design.

 Thanks to the discovery of Sailor Moon I had also subconsciously found my future career path.
 Throughout my early and senior education, I would study any classes about art, multimedia and design and as I privately nurtured my artistic skills; I eventually decided that this was all I wanted to be in life.
 So I enrolled into college and dedicated a further 2 years in becoming a qualified graphic designer.